knicklabs/lake-malawi/README.md

 Landcover and evapotranspiration in particular are important factors in sustainable agriculture, water system conservation, and mitigating impacts of climate change.

+## Status

+This project has been archived as there is no active work being done on this project and there are no contributions being accepted back to this repository.
+It's here for learning or to fork if you want to carry on with similar work.

 ## Analysis

 ### Landcover